Wondering if living in the Algarve is worth it for expats? Find out all about Portugal's sunny southern region and plan your relocation.

 Carvoeiro

-Next up is Carvoeiro, a small town with excellent quality of life.
+Next up is Carvoeiro, a small town with an excellent quality of life.
 This stunning white-washed village built on top of a golden cliff grew to become one of Portugal’s most beautiful postcards.
 To top it all, the scenery is complemented by sunny and calm days.

 The clean air of the village already attracts many tourists, and although Carvoeiro is no longer just a fishing village, it continues to maintain its Algarvean traditions.
 The village is located only 20 minutes away from the city of Portimão, contributing the necessary infrastructure to live well.